cloudnativenow/heracles-docs/docs/hla-workshop-installation-guide.md

 2. Navigate to **Health Log Analytics > Mapping > Source Type Structures**
 3. For each Source Type Structure, set the **Custom JS** Function using the scripts located in the cloned Git Project /servicenow folder (e.g., `source-type-structures-mariadb-error.js`)

+   >NOTE: Custom JS functions must be published to start working by clicking `Publish` after saving the form

 ## Configure your Source Type Structures Key/Value Mappings

 1. Login to your NOW Instance as Administrator